Commanvil/charon77.github.io/developer_tools/markdown.md

 doubt even first-timers would have no difficulties understanding what the document is about.

+That being said, Markdown is **not** a replacement for HTML, rather a _teeny-tiny_ subset of it.
+However for most people that needs to write, Markdown is enough, and you don't need sophisticated tools to understand its content.

 Getting Started
 ---------------

 As simple as it is, you need to _write_ in Markdown to get familiar with it.
-There are many tools and other ways you can do that.
+While you don't really need any tool for that, you might find it more satisfying to see your Markdown _magically_ turns to pretty texts.

 Here are some online editor for you to quickly try Markdown:
 - http://markdownlivepreview.com
 - https://jbt.github.io/markdown-editor

+If you can't try them now, don't worry.
+This article provides sample Markdown and results, so do follow along.

-Now that you've picked your editor, the first step would be to familiarize yourself.
+The first step would be to familiarize yourself.
 If you have never seen Markdown before, don't be ashamed.
 It is a somewhat old format (but not forgotten).
 Make sure to have a good look on how Markdown looks like in the section above.

-##### Markdown tries to be as close as plain-text as possible.
+##### Markdown tries to be as close as plain text as possible.

 When trying Markdown, it is important to keep this in mind.
 When you encounter something you need to do, and you don't know how to do it, think: how